 - What to ask about mobile friendly websites and support services

-Websites are not a set and forget exercise, which means you're going to need an ongoing, mutually beneficial business relationship with your website designer/developer.
+Websites are not a 'set and forget' exercise – you're going to need an ongoing, mutually beneficial business relationship with your website designer/developer.
 Just like any successful business relationship, it helps to ask the right questions upfront to see if there’s a good fit between your business and theirs.

 Whether you’re looking to find a new website developer, or want to learn more about the one you've got, try asking these questions to get you started.